-Students pursuing a bachelor's degree in mathematics also have the option to concurrently complete the secondary education 8-12 program through the education division.
+Students pursuing a bachelor's degree in mathematics also have the option to concurrently complete the secondary education 8-12 program through the education program.
 The program requires 42 hours of coursework in education that includes a semester of student teaching.
-Interested students should contact Dr. Geralda Nelson, secondary education coordinator, for education program advising.
+Interested students should contact the director of education for education program advising.